vorov2/slot/README.md

 An `f-o` in the example above is called a _command alias_.
 Most of frequently used commands (such as text editing commands) also have configurable shortcuts.
 Last but not least Slot offers a command palette (which you might know already from other modern editors) that allows you quickly search a required command by its description.
 By default command palette can be triggered by pressing `F1`.
 (By the way a command palette in Slot is yet another command with `?` alias).

 Actually an easiest way to learn what Slot can do is to hit `F1` (or an icon with a question mark in a status bar) and browse a list of all available commands.
 Command palette displays both command alias (which can be used to invoke a command from command line) and a command shortcut.

+# Files and workspaces
+Slot, like many other editors, allows you to open both files and folders (workspaces).
+The way how Slot treats folders is somewhat different from other editors.

+Every time you open a file, Slot remembers the parent folder of this file and sets it as a current directory.
+When you switch between opened files (or Slot windows) the current directory is switched as well.
+Slot doesn't feature a file explorer pane, however a regular open file command defaults to the current directory, e.g. if you hit `Ctrl-O` a list of files and folders in the current directory would popup by default.
+This treatment of files and folders is called _implicit workspaces_.

+Slot also allows to create _explicit workspaces_.
+An explicit workspace is a folder that has a special `.slot` subfolder in it.
+The `.slot` subfolder can be used to store settings (that override standard settings) or build tasks.
+Slot looks for `.slot` folder both in the current files directory and in parent directories as well.
+For example, if you open a file \parent\child\file.txt with no explicit workspace configured, Slot would automatically set \parent\child as a current workspace.
+However, if you have configured workspace at a parent folder (e.g. you have created a folder \parent\.slot), Slot will set \parent as a current workspace.